 - If it contains less than 0.2% THC, and the THC must not be easily separated from it

 Medicinal cannabis, on the other hand, raises slightly different legal issues.
 While medicinal cannabis does contain the compound CBD, it also contains THC, the psychoactive substance that poses the legal problem.
 A recent change in the law means medicinal cannabis will soon be legally available in the UK, but only via prescription from a doctor.
-It has been found to be beneficial to patients living with MS, cancer, epilepsy and other serious illnesses.
+It is beneficial to patients living with MS, cancer, epilepsy and other serious illnesses.
 This recent development in the law edges the UK’s policy ever closer to the likes of Canada, Portugal, Holland, and many US states.

 What health conditions can CBD oil help?